Pie chart: Spie chart

+Example of a superimposed disc diagram: Car accidents are distributed across age groups, male and female.
+The central angle represents age, while the radius represents the number of people in that age group who were involved in an accident.

 A variant of the polar area chart is the spie chart, designed by Dror Feitelson.

 The design superimposes a normal pie chart with a modified polar area chart to permit the comparison of two sets of related data.

 The base pie chart represents the first data set in the usual way, with different slice sizes.
 The second set is represented by the superimposed polar area chart, using the same angles as the base, and adjusting the radii to fit the data.
 For example, the base pie chart could show the distribution of age and gender groups in a population, and the overlay their representation among road casualties.
 Age and gender groups that are especially susceptible to being involved in accidents then stand out as slices that extend beyond the original pie chart.

 Square chart / Waffle chart

 Square pie chart (waffle chart), showing how smaller percentages are more easily shown than on circular charts.
 On the 10x10 grid, each cell represents 1%.

 Square charts, also called waffle charts, are a form of pie charts that use squares instead of circles to represent percentages.
 Similar to basic circular pie charts, square pie charts take each percentage out of a total 100%.
 They are often 10 by 10 grids, where each cell represents 1%.
 Despite the name, circles, pictograms (such as of people), and other shapes may be used instead of squares.
 One major benefit to square charts is that smaller percentages, difficult to see on traditional pie charts, can be easily depicted.